Best Employer Branding Platforms for LinkedIn in 2026: Complete Guide

 Why ConnectSafely Complements Employer Branding

 Employer branding platforms handle the content distribution layer.
 ConnectSafely handles the engagement layer that turns distributed content into actual conversations and inbound leads.
-At $39/month per seat, ConnectSafely automates LinkedIn engagement—thoughtful comments, profile visits, and interaction with target audiences—with zero ban risk because every action stays within LinkedIn's terms of service.
+At from USD $10/month per seat, ConnectSafely automates LinkedIn engagement—thoughtful comments, profile visits, and interaction with target audiences—with zero ban risk because every action stays within LinkedIn's terms of service.

 The combination works because employer branding creates visibility while ConnectSafely converts that visibility into relationships.
 Employees share curated content through their advocacy platform, then ConnectSafely ensures those posts generate genuine engagement and profile visits from the right people.
 The result is inbound authority that compounds over time.